wentam/docs-testing/README.typ

 By referencing your browser settings, this is able to support both dark mode and light mode in both the .md files and the html files - try changing your browser settings for this and see what happens!

+#h(1cm)

+= Checklist

+- Enable GitHub pages in your repo pointing to the docs/ subdirectory
+- Update GITHUB_PAGES_URL in the makefile
+  - Needed to to find your github pages site in the markdown file